-It’s never been simpler to set up, run and collect donations from a fundraiser.
-Whether you’re seeking sponsorship from friends and colleagues, or holding a sale or event, the following pointers should help you to get started.
+Whether you’re seeking sponsorship from friends and colleagues, or holding a sale or event, the following pointers will help you get started.
 If you have any further questions about fundraising for Wild at Heart Foundation, please don’t hesitate to get in touch.

-You can also start a fundraiser directly within Facebook, a popular option for people who generously choose to ask for donations in place of birthday presents or other special occasions.
-Find out more about how to set up a fundraiser on Facebook.
+Start a fundraiser on Facebook (a popular option for people who generously choose to ask for donations in place of birthday presents or other special occasions), or add a donation button to any post.
+How to set up a Facebook fundraiser.

 Alternatively, you can run your fundraising campaign offline and donate the proceeds directly to us once completed.
 See below for more information about how to process cash / offline donations.

 If you’re holding an event or physical fundraiser, consider advertising and promoting locally through flyers and Facebook groups.
-Local pubs and shops might be happy to promote on your behalf, and may even donate raffle prizes or free drinks if you ask.
+Local businesses might be happy to promote on your behalf and may even donate raffle prizes.

 If you’ve collected cash donations or proceeds from a raffle, sale or event, you can send these to Wild at Heart Foundation in a number of ways.
 The easiest is to bank it yourself, and then send us a donation via our website for the same amount.
 You can also send via cheque or bank transfer.

 Full details of our address and online banking details can be found here.

 If you’re running an online fundraiser and would like to add cash donations to your overall personal fundraising meter, you can bank the cash in your own personal account and then add a donation to your own fundraising page.
 Find out more information on how to do this on JustGiving (same process applies for all major fundraising platforms).